Mitigating optimistic bias in entropic risk estimation and optimization: Bias mitigation using bias-aware parametric bootstrapping

-In this section, we introduce our proposed estimators designed to address the underestimation problem associated with the empirical entropic risk estimator, $\rho_{\hat{\Prob}_N}(\ell(\bxi))$.
-The true bias is given by $\delta=\rho_\Prob(\ell(\bxi))-\Expect[\rho_{\hat{\Prob}_N}(\ell(\bxi))]$, where the expectation is taken with respect to the randomness in $\Dist_N$.
+In this section, we introduce our proposed estimators designed to address the underestimation problem associated with the empirical entropic risk estimator, $\rho_{\hat{\Prob}_N}(\ell(\z,\vecxi))$.
+The true bias is given by $\Expect[\rho_{\hat{\Prob}_N}(\ell(\z,\vecxi))]-\rho_\Prob(\ell(\z,\vecxi))$, where the expectation is taken with respect to the randomness of $\hat{\Prob}_N$.
 Since the true distribution $\Prob$ is unknown, the exact bias cannot be determined.
-Several approaches rely on CLT to devise asymptotically unbiased estimators.
-However, with heavy-tailed losses (high risk aversion), a large number of samples is required before the estimator's error tails exhibit Gaussian behavior (see Figure \ref{fig:risk_gamma}).
-For instance, a typical approach in the literature to devise an unbiased estimator is to use bootstrapping which samples repeatedly from the empirical distribution.
-Such bootstrapping procedure has been shown to be weakly consistent \citep{DasGupta_2008}, however, it exhibits significant bias for small sample sizes.
-In this paper, we propose a modification to the classical bootstrap algorithm, namely, we first fit a distribution $\Q_N$ using the $N$ i.i.d.\ loss scenarios $\mathcal{S}:=\{\ell(\bxi_1), \ell(\bxi_2), \cdots, \ell(\bxi_N)\}$ and then repeatedly sample from $\Q_N$, instead of resampling from the empirical distribution.
-We will demonstrate that fitting a distribution is a crucial step in reducing bias in finite samples, while still ensuring that the estimator is strongly asymptotic consistent.
-Nevertheless, merely fitting $\Q_N$ using MLE does not fully resolve the underestimation issue, which is why we introduce bias-aware procedures to better fit the data, see Sections~\ref{RiskMatching} and \ref{extremes}.
+Instead, we propose a modification to the classical bootstrap algorithm described in Section \ref{sec:commonBS}.
+Namely, we first fit a distribution $\Q_N$ using the $N$ i.i.d.\ loss scenarios $\DataN_N:=\{\ell(\z,\hat{\vecxi}_1), \ell(\z,\hat{\vecxi}_2), \cdots, \ell(\z,\hat{\vecxi}_N)\}$ and then repeatedly sample from $\Q_N$, instead of resampling from the empirical distribution.
+We will demonstrate that a properly fitted distribution allows one to control the effect of variance on underestimation, while still ensuring that the estimator is strongly asymptotically consistent.
+Nevertheless, we will observe empirically that fitting $\Q_N$ using MLE does not convincingly resolve the underestimation issue, which is why we introduce bias-aware procedures to better fit the data, see Sections~\ref{sec:RiskMatching} and \ref{sec:extremes}.